aquaticus/nexus433/README.md

 Now lets see what other data is sent to MQTT broker.
 Stop both `nexus433` and `mosquitto_sub` by pressing `Control-C`.

-Run `mosquitto-sub` first and subscribe to additional topic:
+Run `mosquitto-sub` first and subscribe to an additional topic:
 ```bash
 mosquitto_sub -v -t "nexus433/#" -t "homeassistant/#"
 ```